zermeno23/data_analysis/README.md

 # data_analysis
-This dataset was downloaded from Kaggle for my initial efforts in data analysis.
+The Sleep_health_and_lifestyle_dataset dataset was downloaded from Kaggle for my initial efforts in data analysis.

 Goals and Questions:
 My goal for this analysis was to practice what questions I was trying to answer and how I would obtain the results to answers those questions.